jeremyf/gm-notepad/README.md

 - [X] Skip table lines that begin with `#`
 - [X] Skip processing input lines that begin with `#`
 - [X] Allow configuration to specify table delimiter
-- [ ] Raise load error if table index is a "dice" expression
 - [X] Allow configuration for where to dump data
 - [X] Normalize `WriteToTableHandler` to use a renderer
 - [X] Gracefully handle requesting an entry from a table with an index that does not exist (e.g. with test data try `+name[23]`)